luuk666/EECE5698_Final/README.md

 This project demonstrates that:

 - Monocular depth estimation is feasible with good accuracy
-- Post-processing (median + Fourier filtering) greatly enhances results
+- Post-processing (median + fourier filtering) greatly enhances results
 - Real-world distance can be retrieved using a single camera and a bit of calibration

 ---